 The original lettering is still visible around the roof edging

-Mainline trains still leave from here, but the service is a shade of its former self, although some of the original coaches are still in service too.
+Mainline trains still leave from here, but the service is a shade of its former self too, although some of the original coaches are still in service, as are the 6E electric units.

 I left SATS in 1986, and made 3 more trips by train from Park Station, my last probably around 1988.
 The station is not quite the way I last saw it, it is the same station, just different.